kacperstepien/bdg-spark-granges/docs/source/function/function.rst

 ******

 Shift function is performing operation of shifting the ranges by a specified number of positions.
+It returns range with start and end fields.
 To use the function within query it needs to be registered.
 Sample query using shift function:

 ::

    spark.sqlContext.udf.register("shift", RangeMethods.shift _)

     val query =
      s"""
-      |SELECT chr,start,end,
+       |SELECT
-      |shift(start,5) as start_2 ,
+       |a.shiftedInterval.start as start_2,
-      |shift(end,5) as end_2
+       |a.shiftedInterval.end as end_2
-      |FROM ref LIMIT 1
+       |FROM (SELECT chr,start,end,shift(start,end,5) as shiftedInterval FROM ref LIMIT 1) a
       """.stripMargin

 resize
 *******